kikikieieiei/Floria_Flutter/floria/README.md

 # Floria

 ## Overview
-This Flutter project is a selling flowers application project.
+This Flutter project is a flower shop application.

 ## Installation
 1. Clone the repository: